ethereum/ethereum-org-website/src/content/contributing/translation-program/faq/index.md

 ## Can I get compensated for translating ethereum.org? {#compensation}

-Ethereum.org is an open source website, which means that anyone can get involved and contribute.
+Ethereum.org is an open-source website, which means that anyone can get involved and contribute.

 The ethereum.org Translation Program is an extention of that and is organized with a similar philosophy in mind.